Menu

 Read more...

-The Vector: A completely unsecured AWS Elasticsearch database server with no authentication, or data encryption, was left open and accessible to anyone with an internet connection.
+The Vector: A misconfigured Elasticsearch server was accessible over the internet to anyone with a connection.

 Read more...